 - Marketing campaigns

-The list of tasks and activities above may be quite comprehensive, but is far from exhaustive.
-As the virtual assistant industry continues to mature, the range of service specialities continues to grow.
+The list of tasks and activities above may be quite comprehensive but is far from exhaustive.
+As the virtual assistant industry continues to mature, the range of service specialties continues to grow.
 That of course makes it even more important to evaluate all activities in your business to determine if you might benefit more from outsourcing them.

 Outsource What Makes Sense